This post may contain affiliate links which help support Girls Can Grill.

 If you’ve had a Pop-Tart, you’ve had a hand pie.
 They are basically portable little pies that fit in the palm of your hand that you can eat without a fork.

-While Pop-Tarts are filled with sweet fillings, you can also make savory hand pies with ingredients like leftover smoked brisket or pulled pork.
+While Pop-Tarts are filled with sweet fillings, you can also make savory hand pies with ingredients like leftover smoked brisket, pulled pork or smoked ham.

 The dough used for hand pies can vary.
 I go back and forth between using store-bought pie dough, homemade pie crust and store-bought puff pastry.
 Puff pastry is light, buttery and airy.